Lanseny/post-install-config/README.md

 <h2>Step 1: Log in to the Admin Panel</h2>

 1. Access the Admin Panel:
-   - Open a web browser and navigate to your osTicket URL, typically `http://your-server-ip/osticket/scp`.
+   - Open a web browser and navigate to your <a href="http://localhost/osTicket/scp/login.php">osTicket URL</a> within your Virual Machine by Azure
    - Log in using the admin credentials you set during installation.
 </p>
 <br />